nicoschi/mutagen-for-docksal/README.md

 ### Stop and restart

-A Docksal project using Mutagen will use `DOCKSAL_VOLUMES="none"` to speed up performances as stated in [Docksal Shared Volumes Documentation](https://docs.docksal.io/core/volumes/).

-With this option enabled the codebase on the host has to be synced inside the cli container (action which Mutagen will take care of) resulting in higher disk space usage (double the size of the codebase).
+Stop and restart a Docksal project alongside with Mutagen project inside it.

-So `stop` and `restart` command by default will delete the cli container (automatically recreated on start) to preserve disk space during project inactivity.
+By default these commands will delete the cli container (automatically recreated on start) to preserve disk space during project inactivity.

 If you don't want destroy and recreate the cli container on stop and restart use:

 - `stop -nr`
 - `restart -nr`

+The default setting is due to the fact that a Docksal project which uses Mutagen will use `DOCKSAL_VOLUMES="none"` to speed up performances as stated in [Docksal Shared Volumes Documentation](https://docs.docksal.io/core/volumes/).

+With this option enabled the codebase on the host has to be synced inside the cli container (action which Mutagen will take care of) resulting in higher disk space usage (double the size of the codebase).

 ## Mutagen default configuration

-This is the default Mutagen configuration created in the root of the Docksal project you can customize after creation:
+This is the default Mutagen project configuration will be created in the root of the Docksal project on first start and you can customize later:

 ```yaml
 sync: